Effective Date 8/28/2010

-This Notice of Privacy Practices describes how Housecall Providers Services, LLC and Housecall Providers P.C. may use and disclose of your protected health information (PHI) to carry out treatment, payment, or health care operations (TPO) and for other purposes that are permitted or required by law.
+This Notice of Privacy Practices describes how Housecall Providers Services, LLC and Housecall Providers P.C. may use and disclose your protected health information (PHI) to carry out treatment, payment, or health care operations (TPO) and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your PHI.
-PHI is information about you, including demographics information, that may identify you and that relates to your past, present, or future physical or mental health or condition and related health care services.
+PHI is information about you, including demographic information, that may identify you and that relates to your past, present, or future physical or mental health or condition and related health care services.

 We are required by law to maintain the privacy of your protected health information and to give you this notice.
 It will tell you about the ways in which we may use and disclose health information about you and describes your rights and our obligations regarding the use and disclosure of that information.

 USES AND DISCLOSURES OF PHI

 We may use and disclose health information for the following purposes:

 - Treatment: We will use and disclose your PHI in order to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with a third-party.
 Different personnel in our organization may share information about you and disclose information to people who do not work for Housecall Providers Services, LLC. or Housecall Providers P.C. in order to coordinate your care, such as phoning in prescriptions to your pharmacy, scheduling lab work and ordering x-rays.
 For example, we would disclose your PHI, as necessary, to a home health agency that provides care to you.
 Another example is that your PHI may be provided to a physician, to whom you have been referred to ensure that the physician has the necessary information to diagnose or treat you.